-By default Artix endpoints using JMS create a temporary queue for the response queue.
-You can change this behavior by setting the jndiReplyDestinationName attribute in the endpoint's contract.
-An Artix client endpoint will listen for replies on the specified destination and it will specify the value of the attribute in the ReplyTo field of all outgoing requests.

-An Artix service endpoint will use the value of the jndiReplyDestinationName attribute as the location for placing replies if there is no destination specified in the request's ReplyTo field.
+By default Artix ESB for C++ endpoints using JMS create a temporary queue for the response queue.
+You can change this behavior by setting either the jmsReplyDestinationName attribute or the jndiReplyDestinationName attribute in the endpoint's contract.
+A client endpoint will listen for replies on the specified destination and it will specify the value of the attribute in the ReplyTo field of all outgoing requests.
+An service endpoint will use the value of the jndiReplyDestinationName attribute as the location for placing replies if there is no destination specified in the request's ReplyTo field.